 You’ll notice as you read the recipe that there’s an extra step involved in making this beloved breakfast bread.
-Most bread doughs go from the second rise straight into the oven.
+Most go from the second rise straight into the oven.
 Not this one.
 English muffins are unique in that they’re first cooked on a griddle (or skillet) for a few minutes before going into the oven.
 That’s what creates those airy nooks and crannies which make English muffins so different from American biscuits.

 And the taste?
 Honest.
-No, I mean that: there’s just something very homely and humble about homemade English muffins.
+No, I mean that: there’s just something very honest and humble about homemade English muffins.
 From the smell of the bread baking to the crunch as you bite into a perfectly split, toasted muffin smeared with butter or your favorite jam, this is what breakfast was meant to be.
 Comforting.
 Filling.
 Wholesome.
 Delicious.

 - 4 cups whole wheat flour (or equal amounts whole wheat and all-purpose flour for a lighter texture)